tofuutils/tenv/README.md

 See [required_version](https://opentofu.org/docs/language/settings#specifying-a-required-opentofu-version) docs.

-### .terraform-version file
+### terraform version files

-If you put a `.terraform-version` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
+If you put a `.terraform-version` or `.tfswitchrc` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
 Note, that TFENV_TERRAFORM_VERSION can be used to override version specified by `.terraform-version` file.

 Recognize same values as `tenv tf use` command.

 See [required_version](https://developer.hashicorp.com/terraform/language/settings#specifying-a-required-terraform-version) docs.

-### .terragrunt-version file
+### terragrunt version files

-If you put a `.terragrunt-version` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
+If you put a `.terragrunt-version`, a `.tgswitchrc` or a `.tgswitch.toml` file in the working directory, one of its parent directory, or user home directory, tenv detects it and uses the version written in it.
 Note, that TG_VERSION can be used to override version specified by `.terragrunt-version` file.

 Recognize same values as `tenv tg use` command.

-### .tfswitchrc file
-TODO

-### .tgswitchrc file
-TODO

-### .tgswitch.toml file
-TODO

 ### terragrunt.hcl file
-or terragrunt.hcl.json
-TODO

-### .tf files

-or .tf.json files
-TODO
+If you have a terragrunt.hcl or terragrunt.hcl.json in the working directory, tenv will read constraint from `terraform_version_constraint` or `terragrunt_version_constraint` field in it (depending on proxy or subcommand used).

 ### required_version

-Will scan through your IAC files and identify the latest allowed version as defined in the relevant files.
+Will scan through your IAC files (.tf or .tf.json) and identify the latest allowed version as defined in the relevant files.

 Currently the format for [Terraform required_version](https://developer.hashicorp.com/terraform/language/settings#specifying-a-required-terraform-version) and [OpenTofu required_version](https://opentofu.org/docs/language/settings#specifying-a-required-opentofu-version) are very similar, however this may change over time, always refer to docs for the latest format specification.